 My favorite thing about this product is that Razer DeathAdder supports 3 modes of connection, unlike most wireless mice.

-You can enjoy lag-free gaming for around 70 hours with its patented Razer HyperSpeed wireless connection, 120 hours in a battery life-prolonging Bluetooth connection.
+You can enjoy lag-free gaming for around 70 hours with its patented Razer HyperSpeed wireless connection and 120 hours in a battery-life-prolonging Bluetooth connection.
 You can even game while charging your mouse via the special Razer Speedflex cable.

 After you download and register to an official Razer Synapse 3 software, you can configure RGB lights and eight programmable buttons to your liking and save up to 5 profiles onto advanced onboard memory.